elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-08-18-cs3103-lecture-2-arp-dhcp-vlan.md

 ### VLAN Routing
 Switches do not bridge traffic between different VLAN as this violates the integrity of the VLAN braodcast domain.
 - Traffic must be routed between VLAN
+- Routers can be use to route emails to other clients on other vlan

 ### VLAN implementation
+Methods in implementing Vlan:
+- Static: Port centric or port based
+- Dyn: Mac address based or Layer 3 protocol based

 ![CS3103-2-32.PNG]({{site.baseurl}}/img/CS3103-2-32.PNG)